Speak to Perth’s Leading Assault Lawyers

 However, there are often alternative charges that don’t fetter the discretion of the courts by imposing mandatory minimums.

-If you are facing a charge that carries a mandatory minimum term of imprisonment: we strongly recommend that you get legal advice from a top criminal lawyer in Perth about your options.
+If you are facing a charge that carries a mandatory minimum term of imprisonment: we strongly recommend that you get legal advice from a top assault lawyer in Perth about your options.

-An experienced criminal lawyer will be able to advise you if there is an alternative charge available that does not carry a mandatory term of imprisonment.
-The best criminal lawyers in Perth are astute negotiators know to key persuasive negotiation with the prosecution.
+An experienced assault lawyer will be able to advise you if there is an alternative charge available that does not carry a mandatory term of imprisonment.
+The best assault lawyers in Perth are astute negotiators know to key persuasive negotiation with the prosecution.

 Circumstances of Aggravation